-Collective research on cutting-edge technologies for clean, efficient and sustainable automotive engines, industrial engines and turbomachinery: This is the mission of the Research Association for Combustion Engines – the FVV.
-Combustion engines facilitate individual mobility, transportation, energy supply and industrial added value.
+Collective research on cutting-edge technologies to operate prime movers – internal combustion engines, hybrids, turbines, compressors, turbochargers - and fuel cells in new, (partially) electrified, integrated and digitalised energy conversion systems with renewable energy sources in a more efficient, cleaner and sustainable way - to the benefit of society, climate, environment and industry: This is FVV's task for the future.
+Innovative and sustainable energy conversion systems facilitate individual mobility, transportation, energy supply and industrial added value.
 The innovative power of the industry and its economic success make a significant contribution to social prosperity.
 As a non-profit organisation we support the competitive ability of our member companies by organising pre-competitive industrial collective research.

 Do you have any further questions about the FVV, our committees or research activities?
 Then, please, feel free to contact us: Pay us a visit, give us a call or send us an e-mail.
 We are always happy to assist you.